Cleaning your home doesn’t have to be a burden for the environment.

 Most people use cleaning products bought in the market that are usually not environment-friendly.
 However, there are tons of cleaning solutions that effectively clean your home that doesn’t hurt the environment.

 We, at SAHM, love everything frugal and environmentally friendly, so we made a list of cleaning ingredients that you can use to make your own homemade cleaning products so your homes are kept squeaky clean without leaving a mess on our environment.

 For us, here at SAHM, soapnuts are heaven-sent!
 There’s just so much you can do with soapnuts.
 Out of it, you can make the following:

 - Dishwasher detergent

-White vinegar is easily the most handy cleaning solution for your stain removal problems.
-Perhaps almost all homemade cleaning products contain vinegar as one of its cleaning ingredient.
+White vinegar is easily the handiest cleaning solution for your stain removal problems.
+Perhaps almost all homemade cleaning products contain vinegar as one of their cleaning ingredient.
 To clean your bathroom, click on this recipe.

 Yep.
 Cornflour is not only great for cooking, you can also use it to clean your home.
 While it is used as a binding agent for puddings, as a thickener for soups, or as breading in Italian cuisine, it can also effectively clean your home.

 You can use it to remove blood stains and clean your windows.